Your GDPR Rights

 What it means: You have the right to object to processing based on legitimate interests or for direct marketing.

-Example: "I object to receiving marketing emails.
+Example request: "I object to receiving marketing emails.
 Please stop sending them."

 Additional Rights